 Your registration fee includes: A place to set up your own tent, all meals, snacks (when applicable), and all activities.

 This is the first Radical Faerie retreat in the Texas Hill Country in nearly 20-years, so we are planning for 80-90 faeries.
-NOTE: Currently, over 70 are registered.
-Total attendance is limited to150.
+NOTE: Currently, over 85 are registered.

 This Faerie Camp is open to all male-identified beings who love men – homo, gay, bi, queer, and trans-men.
 Don't worry about feeling different, because the experience is intended to welcome and celebrate outsiderism.